nikolavucic/WooCoomerce-min-quantity-product/README.md

 TextDomain used: "twentynineteen-child-min-quantity"

-Function prefix used: "wentynineteen_child" ( "wc" is standard WooCommerce prefix )
+Function prefix used: "twentynineteen_child" ( "wc" is standard WooCommerce prefix )

 ### Installing